rapidsms/rapidsms/docs/topics/testing.rst

 text.
 That's it!
 With just a few lines we were able to send a message through the entire routing stack and verify the functionality of our application.

-.. class:: RapidTest

-    .. attribute:: inbound

-        The list of message objects received by the router.

-    .. attribute:: outbound
+.. autoclass:: rapidsms.tests.harness.RapidTest

-        The list of message objects sent by the router.
+    :members: inbound, outbound, sent_messages, clear_sent_messages, receive, send, lookup_connections

-    .. attribute:: sent_messages
+    .. attribute:: apps

-        The list of message objects sent to ``mockbackend``.
+        A list of app classes to load, rather than ``INSTALLED_APPS``, when the router is initialized.

-    .. attribute:: disable_phases
+    .. attribute:: disable_phases = False

         If enabled, messages will not be processed through the router phases.
         This is useful if you're not interested in testing application logic.
         For example, backends may use this flag to ensure messages are sent to the router, but don't want the message to be processed.

-    .. attribute:: apps

-        A list of app classes to load, rather than ``INSTALLED_APPS``, when the router is initialized.

-    .. method:: clear_sent_messages()

-        Manually empty the outbox of ``mockbackend``.

-    .. method:: receive(text, connections)

-        A wrapper around the ``receive`` API.
-See :ref:`receiving-messages`.

-    .. method:: send(text, connections, fields=None)

-        A wrapper around the ``send`` API.
-See :ref:`sending-messages`.

-    .. method:: lookup_connections(backend='mockbackend', identities)

-        A wrapper around the ``lookup_connections`` API.
-See :ref:`connection_lookup`.

 Database Interaction
 ^^^^^^^^^^^^^^^^^^^^

-``RapidTeset`` provides flexible means to check application state, including the database.
+``RapidTest`` provides flexible means to check application state, including the database.
 Here's an example of a test that examines the database after receiving a message::